 What is an innovation challenge?

-Innovation challenge is a time-limited idea-collection campaign that focuses on a specific topic.
+We define an innovation challenge as a time-limited idea-collection campaign that focuses on a specific topic.
 Depending on the chosen approach challenges can last from a couple of days to several months.
-The target audience varies from employees to partners and customers including a mixture of them.
+The target audience varies from employees to partners and customers to a mixture of them.
 The topic of the competition is often chosen based on the strategic targets of the organization and the needs of the leaders.
+We at Orchidea have worked around the topic over the years with dozens of clients.
+Based on our experiences, we share our best practices on how to run an innovation challenge.

-The main steps in the challenge project are:
+The steps of running an innovation challenge are:

 We’ll take a look at each step in more detail later in the article.